adlnet/xAPI-Spec/xAPI.md

 ### 3.1 Concurrency

 ##### Description
-Concurrency control makes certain that an API consumer does not PUT, POST or DELETE documents based on old data into an LRS.
+Concurrency control makes certain that a client does not PUT, POST or DELETE documents based on old data into an LRS.

 ##### Details